maako fangajei [resume] [linkedin]

 about me

-I'm Maako Fangajei, an electrical engineering student at Georgia Tech with interests spanning sensing, signal processing, and robotics—especially where technology meets human impact.
-My work and studies explore how engineering can inform public policy and law, from biomedical innovation to equitable tech regulation.
-I'm also drawn to interdisciplinary problem-solving, whether it's designing circuits, building with my team in the makerspace, or dominating the football field.
+I'm Maako Fangajei, an electrical engineering student at Georgia Tech interested in how sensing, signal processing, and artificial intelligence can be used to understand and improve human health.
+My current work focuses on applying data-driven methods to biomedical signals, with an emphasis on building models that are technically sound and clinically meaningful.
 Growing up between the U.S., Switzerland, and Ghana has shaped how I think about community and responsibility—values I carry into everything I build and pursue.

 Maako Fangajei headshot